Exceptional Family Member Program

 SAPR Refresher Training

 Role playing SAPR scenarios offers the advocate practice time which builds confidence and skill level.
-Great opportunity for current advocates to earn refresher hours.
+This is a great opportunity for current advocates to earn refresher hours.